Car Insurance Requirements Spain (2026): Laws, Legal Cover & What You Must Have

 Related Car Insurance Requirements Guides

-FAQs — Car Insurance Requirements Expats
+FAQs — Car Insurance Requirements Spain

 1.Why is car insurance legally mandatory in Spain even if the vehicle is not being driven?